 About

 Born on July 13, 1998, in Agusan del Norte, Philippines, I spent most of my childhood in Agusan del Sur, Philippines.
 I completed high school on April 12, 2018, but quit college in March 2020 because I was unable to complete academic requirements and I was an outcast in class.
-Now, I am considering selling products, but another challenge is finding an appropriate environment: I have no access to any commercial spaces because they are all occupied.
+Now, I am NEET—this means not in education, employment, or training.

 Powers and responsibilities